akkupy/Homelab/docs/jellyfin.md

 This will preserve any persistent data under /jellyfin of User Directory, you can adapt the path to whatever suits you.

-**NOTE**:Inside jellyfin folder,there will be 2 folders 'movies' and 'tvseries',where you can add the movies and series.
+**NOTE**: Inside jellyfin folder,there will be 2 folders 'movies' and 'tvseries',where you can add the movies and series.

 ## Method 2 (Manual,**Recommended**):